 Researcher

-Nick Barker is currently a Research Director at the A*STAR Institute of Molecular and Cell Biology (A*STAR IMCB) and a Visiting Professor at Kanazawa University, Japan.
-Barker obtained his PhD from Reading University, UK in 1996.
-Together with Professor Hans Clevers, he identified dysregulated Wnt signaling as the initiating event in colon cancer.
-In 2001, he joined Semaia Pharmaceuticals to develop colon cancer therapeutics, then returned to Hans Clevers’ group as a Senior Staff Scientist in 2006, where he identified Lgr5 as a marker of various adult stem cell populations and intestinal Lgr5 stem cells as a cell-of-origin of colon cancer.
-In 2017, he received the prestigious NRF Investigatorship and is recognized as a Web of Science Highly Cited Researcher.
+Nick Barker is currently a Research Director at A*STAR Institute of Molecular and Cell Biology (A*STAR IMCB).
+He is also an Adjunct Professor at NUS Yong Loo Lin School of Medicine, Singapore, and a Visiting Professor at Kanazawa University, Japan.
+Barker obtained his PhD from Reading University, UK, in 1996.
+Together with Professor Hans Clevers, he identified dysregulated Wnt signalling as the initiating event in colon cancer.
+In 2001, he joined Semaia Pharmaceuticals to develop colon cancer therapeutics, before returning to Hans Clevers’ group as a Senior Staff Scientist in 2006, where he identified Lgr5 as a marker of various adult stem cell populations and intestinal Lgr5 stem cells as a cell-of-origin of colon cancer.
+Moving to Singapore in 2010, he joined A*STAR’s Institute of Medical Biology (IMB) as a Senior Principal Investigator before moving to his current position at A*STAR IMCB.
+His research focuses on Lgr5+ and Aqp5+ stem cells in tissue homeostasis and cancer within the gastrointestinal tract.
+In 2017, he received the prestigious NRF Investigatorship and has been recognised as a Web of Science Highly Cited Researcher since 2019 with over 40,000 citations.
+In 2022, he was elected to EMBO as an Associate Member and was awarded the Japanese Cancer Association International prize for cancer research.

 Related Articles